preactjs/preact-www/content/guide/progressive-web-apps.md

           <div class="_title-block">
             <h3>Faster time to interactivity</h3>
           </div>
-          <p class="_summary"><p>If you're aiming to be [interactive in under 5s](https://infrequently.org/2016/09/what-exactly-makes-something-a-progressive-web-app/), every KB matters.
+          <p class="_summary">If you're aiming to be [interactive in under 5s](https://infrequently.org/2016/09/what-exactly-makes-something-a-progressive-web-app/), every KB matters.
 [Switching React for Preact](/guide/switching-to-preact) in your projects can shave multiple KBs off and enable you to get interactive in one RTT.
-This makes it a great fit for Progressive Web Apps trying to trim down as much code as possible for each route.</p></p>
+This makes it a great fit for Progressive Web Apps trying to trim down as much code as possible for each route.</p>
         </div>
     </li>